ksindi/buildkite-monorepo-example/README.md

 # Buildpipe Monorepo Example

-Example monorepo using buildkite tool [buildpipe](https://github.com/ksindi/buildpipe/).
+Example monorepo using third-party buildkite tool [buildpipe](https://github.com/ksindi/buildpipe/).

 The monorepo config lives in [buildpipe.yml](https://github.com/ksindi/buildpipe-monorepo-example/blob/master/buildpipe.yml).
 You can see there are 3 projects defined and deploy steps only happen during Eastern time business hours.

+The config shows common steps the projects share with their associated commands.
+The commands are standardized using a `make` and taking advantage of inheritance with Makefiles.

 ## Getting started